 Exclusive: Shabana Azmi Remembers Father Kaifi Azmi At Kaifinama Film Screening In Bangalore

 Renowned film and stage actress Shabana Azmi was in Bangalore on August 12 for a special screening of Kaifinama, a film made on her illustrious father and poet, the late Kaifi Azmi.
 The film, directed by Sumantra Ghoshal, paints a lovely picture of the life and times of Kaifi Azmi, whose real name was Sayyid Akhtar Hussein Rizvi.
-The legendary poet-lyricist was not just a writer, but also a Comrade till his last breath, a visionary, and a social worker who worked towards woman empowerment - much like what he preached through his famous poem Aurat wherein he urges the wife to walk beside him in the journey of life.
+The legendary poet-lyricist was not just a writer, but also a Comrade till his last breath, a visionary, and a social worker who worked towards woman empowerment - much like what he preached through his famous poem Aurat wherein he urges the wife to walk beside him (and not behind him) in the journey of life.

 The Kaifinama event was held at the newly opened Bangalore International Centre (BIC), in association with the Museum of Art and Photography (MAP), Bengaluru.
-Shabana Azmi interacted with the audience of some well read and distinguished people at the BIC and spoke about her father Kaifi Azmi and mother Shaukat Kaifi with utmost fondness and reverence.
+Shabana Azmi interacted with the audience consisting og some well read and distinguished people at the BIC and spoke about her father Kaifi Azmi and mother Shaukat Kaifi with utmost fondness and reverence.
 The acclaimed actress read out the famous poems or sher of Kaifi Azmi Sa'ab, which were translated into English by Sumantra Ghoshal live for the only too pleased audience.

 Post the interaction, a screening of Kaifinama was held exclusively for the patrons.
 Another discussion followed with Shabana Azmi, Sumantra Ghoshal and the audience, moderated by Aakar Patel, Executive Director, Amnesty International India and an acclaimed journalist-columnist.